Tanych/http-client-hint-reliability/draft-ietf-httpbis-ch-reliability-accept-ch-frame.md

 frame MUST respond with a connection error ({{Section 8 of RFC9114}}) of type H3_FRAME_UNEXPECTED.

-ACCEPT_CH frames may only be sent on the control stream.
-Clients which receive an ACCEPT_CH frame on any other stream MUST respond with a connection error of type H3_FRAME_UNEXPECTED.
+ACCEPT_CH frames may only be sent on the control stream ({{Section 6.2.1 of RFC9114}}) Clients which receive an ACCEPT_CH frame on any other stream MUST respond with a connection error of type H3_FRAME_UNEXPECTED.

 ## Processing ACCEPT_CH Frames {#processing-accept-ch-frames}

 The user agent remembers the most recently received ACCEPT_CH frame for each HTTP/2 or HTTP/3 connection.
-When it receives a new ACCEPT_CH frame, either in application data or ALPS, it overwrites this value.
+When it receives a new ACCEPT_CH frame, it overwrites this value.
 As this is an optimization, the user agent MAY bound the size and ignore or forget entries to reduce resource usage.

 When the user agent makes an HTTP request to a particular origin over an HTTP/2 or HTTP/3 connection, it looks up the origin in the remembered ACCEPT_CH, if